ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/fluid.md

 The prefixed tag pair is a looping tag pair.
 You can have more than one `fluid_text` field for the entry, it's entirely at the entry author's discretion.
 The author also determines the order of the field output.

 Displaying field groups from within Fluid field is sligtly different, as it requires additions `{fields}` tag pair.
-So given that `blog` is the name of custom field group and `fluid_header` and `fluid_text` are fields in that group, the template might look like:
+So given that `blog` is the short name of custom field group and `fluid_header` and `fluid_text` are fields in that group, the template might look like:

     {fluid_content}